flapjackstan/flapjackstan.github.io/_pages/cv-resume.md

 Implemented coding standards to assist onboarding analysts to clean, geocode, and spatially join data for applying cross validation techniques for ANOVA testing and model building in both python and R.

-Familiar with OLS, Random Forest, Generalized Additive, ARIMA, KNN, Geographically Weighted Regression, and K Means Clustering  \
+Familiar with OLS, Random Forest, Generalized Additive, ARIMA, KNN, Geographically Weighted Regression, and K Means Clustering

 **Software-Engineer Intern, Northrop Grumman**  \
 10-Week Program, Jun to Aug 2019 - Los Angeles County, California
 -
-Developed, modified, and maintained proprietary software in support of an open mission system architecture used to enable customers to configure a pilot instructor-student trainer environment by simulating air vehicle and ground stationcomponents.
+Developed, modified, and maintained proprietary software in support of an open mission system architecture used to enable customers to configure a pilot instructor-student trainer environment by simulating air vehicle and ground station components.

 -
 Implemented software unit tests in C++ using the Google Testing Framework for source files to track and detail project success and failure rates.
 Files being tested ranged from establishing UDP and TCP server connections, linking libraries, and bit manipulation.

 -
 Created a remote input output (RIO) channel used by the simulated vehicle management system to turn on an aircrafts auxiliary power unit (APU) and signal engine ready status using C++ and Python.

 **C4ISR Collections + Process Manager, 3rd Intelligence Battalion + III MEF**  \
 2015 to 2017 - Okinawa, Japan

 Managed the use of organizational satellite-air-ground data collection resources by validating and processing customer collection requests within the Asia-PACOM region.

 Customer service ranged from issue development, requirement building consultations, and collaborating with technical teams to construct customer collection feeds.

 Worked on an 8-person geospatial technical team utilizing Agile-Scrum project management techniques to schedule and satisfy collection requests for the Marine Pacific detachment consisting of 35,000 to 55,000 personnel.